The Oaxaca Trip

 Scroll to see all dates

-Limited private room upgrades are available at checkout for $659 (2025) and $699 (2026).
-If no longer available, you can inquire after booking and we may be able to secure one.
+Limited private room upgrades are available at checkout starting from $699.
+If no longer available, you can inquire after booking, and we may be able to secure one.

 Standard payments include a $500 deposit + 3 installments.
 Extended payment plans are available upon request.